Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 T-killer

-FIGURE 3-1 The immune fi re department.
+FIGURE 3-1 The immune fire department.

 © Milady, a part of Cengage Learning.